Recap: Doctor Who S13 E3 "Pyramids of Mars"

 - Evil Cannot Comprehend Good: If Sutekh's last stab at bargaining with the Doctor is any indication — he offers to spare the planet Earth (just Earth) and give it to him as "a plaything".

-- Nitro Express: The Doctor and Sarah Jane hatch a plan to blow up Sutekh's rocket-pyramid.
-They come upon a store of blasting gelignite (a variant of dynamite) in the Poacher's stores, leading to one of the best Doctor/Companion exchanges in the show's history:
+- Hair-Trigger Explosive: The Doctor and Sarah Jane hatch a plan to blow up Sutekh's rocket-pyramid.
+They come upon a store of blasting gelignite (a variant of dynamite) in Ernie's stores, leading to one of the best Doctor/Companion exchanges in the show's history:

 Sarah Jane finds the nitro, and throws it to the Doctor